 Integrated Energy Services (IES)

 This announcement contains forward-looking statements relating to the business, financial performance and results of Petrofac and the industry in which Petrofac operates.
 These statements may be identified by words such as "expect", "believe", "estimate", "plan", "target", or "forecast" and similar expressions, or by their context.
-These statements are made on the basis of current knowledge and assumptions and involve risks and uncertainties.
-Various factors could cause actual future results, performance or events to differ materially from those expressed in these statements and neither Petrofac nor any other person accepts any responsibility for the accuracy of the opinions expressed in this presentation or the underlying assumptions.
+These statements are based on current knowledge and assumptions and involve risks and uncertainties.
+Various factors could cause actual future results, performance or events to differ materially from those described in these statements and neither Petrofac nor any other person accepts any responsibility for the accuracy of the opinions expressed in this presentation or the underlying assumptions.
 No obligation is assumed to update any forward-looking statements.

 For further information contact: